raspberrypilearning/astro-pi-guide/sensors/humidity.md

 # Humidity

-In this lesson you will:

-- Find out what relative humidity is
-- Use the `sudo` command again
-- Take relative humidity measurements in code
-- Monitor changing humidity
-- Display humidity intuitively on the LED matrix

 ## What does humidity mean?

 1. Look at the image below and listen to your teacher explain what humidity is and the two different ways that it can be measured.